grafana/mimir/docs/sources/mimir/operators-guide/deploy-grafana-mimir/jsonnet/configure-deployment-mode.md

 # Configure deployment mode

-Grafana Mimir supports multiple [deployment modes]().
+Grafana Mimir supports multiple [deployment modes]({{< relref "../../architecture/deployment-modes/index.md" >}}).
 By default the provided jsonnet will deploy in microservices mode.
-Monolithic mode is not current supported in jsonnet.
+Monolithic mode is not currently supported in jsonnet.

 ## Use Read-Write deployment mode